In-tech-gration-Cohort-0x02/Bookaholics/CONTRIBUTING.md

 - `cd Bookaholics`

+## Tasks

+- Go to issue you were assigned
+- On Right Side go to `Projects` ==> under ***Book Project** turn your task from ***Todo*** to **In Progress** and **Review**
+- always update your task in [here](https://github.com/orgs/In-tech-gration-Cohort-0x02/projects/2)
+- Assign yourself to that task by clicking on "Assignees" and adding your GitHub username if you want to work on some task

 ### Branching

-- we will be using branching for every feature and component
+- we will be using branches for every feature and component
 - Create a new branch for your changes: `git checkout -b feature-name` (eg `component-footer`, `feature-search-bar`)
 - use descriptive name related to feature/component you are going to add(please try not to use ~~your name~~ and ~~x~~ and ~~y~~)
+  - you can also make branch in by going to issue which you want to work on right panel `Development` ==> `create a branch`
 - make changes in your branch
-- Commit and push your changes and assign to team to review before merging
+- Commit and push your changes
+- create a pull request and and assign to team to review before merging
 TIP: if you want you can use prefix eg "CSS" or "JS" for branch naming and in your commits also

 ## Folder Structure